-Men’s Competition Policies
+Mens Competition Policies

 CODE OF CONDUCT

-• The use of obscene language
+• the use of obscene language

-• Being under the influence of alcohol or controlled substances during a competitive round
+• being under the influence of alcohol or controlled substances during a competitive round.

 Dress Code

+Appropriate golf attire is required at all Men’s TGA events.
+Shoes with metal or traditionally designed spikes must not be worn.
 In the event of any conflicts between the dress code as outlined by either the TGA or the host facility/venue, the dress code of the host facility/venue will prevail.
 Please note that this policy is in effect for both players and caddies, without exception.

 TRANSPORTATION & CADDIES